Kamo nanban: History

 Bukkake soba (ぶっかけそば), eaten with a hot soup based on soy sauce and flaked bonito, became widespread in the middle of the Edo period.
 The addition of duck and Welsh onions in the manner of kamo nanban is considered to have been started by the Sasaya (笹屋) restaurant in the Shibakuro-chō area of Nihonbashi.
 Kamo nanban using about five one-inch pieces of Welsh onion, cut vertically and fried, then boiled with duck, is said to have met the tastes of the time and thrived.

 Also in Morisadamankō (守貞謾稿), a work with detail of the Mores of the closing days of the Tokugawa shogunate, Kamo nanban is introduced as "Duck with onions.
-A speciality of winter."
+A specialty of winter."

-The consumption of the domestic duck in Japan came about at the end of the Meiji era, before which kamo nanban solely used wild duck.
+The consumption of domestic ducks in Japan came about at the end of the Meiji era, before which kamo nanban solely used wild ducks.

 Ingredients

-Domestic duck and wild duck are used.
-Because natural wild duck is hard to come by, most soba restaurants use cultivated birds.
+Domestic ducks and wild ducks are used.
+Because natural wild ducks are difficult to come by, most soba restaurants use cultivated birds.
 The juicier thigh meat and soft breast meat are used.

-In the Taishō period there were instances of rabbit meat being used.
+In the Taishō period, there were instances of rabbit meat being used.
 In "I am a cat", there is the expression "the ingredient of kamo nanban is like as chicken; the lodge's beef hotpot is like as horse meat" (鴨南蛮の材料が烏である如く、下宿屋の牛鍋が馬肉である如く).

 For onions, long Welsh onions which suit duck are used.
-In some instances, they are only warmed briefly in soup before adding, but frying or roasting in sesame oil is considered to be correct.
+In some instances, they are only warmed briefly in soup before being added, but frying or roasting in sesame oil is considered to be correct.
 Cutting into 5 cm round slices is common.

 For seasoning, chilli pepper or yuzu are used.

-Instant Noodles
+Instant noodles

 In 2003, the 'Acecook' Company released the first kamo nanban instant "cup noodle" as one of their large-portion "super cup" instant noodles.

-In 2009, Nissin Foods's released duck stock soba version in their "don hyōei" product.
+In 2009, Nissin Foods' released a duck stock soba version of their "don hyōei" product.

-In the 9th episode of the TV drama series "Kurosagi", the kamo nanban cup noodle eaten by the main character was an original version for the show.
+In the 9th episode of the TV drama series "Kurosagi", the kamo nanban cup noodle eaten by the main character was an original version of the show.

 Related dishes

-Kamo Nuki
+Kamo nuki

 Kamo nanban "without duck".
-Enjoyed as a snack dish with alcohol.
-The duck meat's fragrance adds a characteristic flavour; alcohol is recommended to match the smell and flavor of broiled duck, umami of the dashi and high grade fat of the duck.
+It is enjoyed as a snack dish with alcohol.
+The duck meat's fragrance adds a characteristic flavour; alcohol is recommended to match the smell and flavor of broiled duck, umami of the dashi, and the high-grade fat of the duck.